okta/okta.github.io/_source/_posts/2017-09-28-top-10-javaone-2017-sessions-for-java-hipsters.md

 ## Have Fun at JavaOne!

 There you have it, my list of the top 10 sessions (plus a few more!) to attend as a Java Hipster at JavaOne.
-I’m sure there are many other excellent talks,ut these are the ones that stood out to me.
+I’m sure there are many other excellent talks, but these are the ones that stood out to me.
 Of course, you should probably attend the [Developer Keynote](https://events.rainfocus.com/catalog/oracle/oow17/catalogjavaone17?search=%22Developer%20Keynote%22&showEnrolled=false) too.

 Since this post is on the Okta Developer blog, and Okta is a security company, I’d be remiss if I didn’t include some security sessions that caught my eye.
 Check these out if security is on the top of your mind!